 On our first trip out we realized we didn’t have any BBQ specific utensils and the ones I have in the kitchen are plastic, so it became evident very quickly that we’d need a set of metal outdoor cooking utensils to use on the grill.
 We ordered this set because we didn’t really need more than just a couple pieces.
 Many of the other sets had 19 pieces.
 This just has 3 plus a hot mitt.
 They are the perfect size for our needs.

 We did a lot of searching to find comfortable lawn chairs that didn’t take up a lot of space and cost an arm and a leg.
-We finally settled on these Marchway chairs because they’re not only comfortable, but they are tiny when folded up and also very easy to assemble.
+We finally settled on these Pico chairs because they’re not only comfortable, but they are compact when folded up and also very easy to assemble.

 Trekology Portable Camping Side Tables with Aluminum Table Top: Hard-Topped Folding Table in a Bag